rl1987/trickster.dev/tricksterblog/content/post/how-does-perimeterx-bot-defender-work.md

 * US 10,708,287B2 - ANALYZING CLIENT APPLICATION BEHAVIOR TO DETECT ANOMALIES AND PREVENT ACCESS
 * US 10,951,627B2 - SECURING ORDERED RESOURCE ACCESS
-* US 2021/064685A1 - IDENTIFYING A SCRIPT THAT ORIGINATES SYNCHRONOUS AND ASYNCHRONOUS ACTIONS
+* US 2021/064685A1 - IDENTIFYING A SCRIPT THAT ORIGINATES SYNCHRONOUS AND ASYNCHRONOUS ACTIONS (pending application)

 Let us take a look into these patents to discover key working principles of PerimeterX bot mitigation technology.